 Any way you look at it, being a successful team leader is no easy task.
 That’s why there’re countless tools out there available to help managers.
 Whether your team is working on a VFX shot in the next blockbuster movie or working on a new game, leading a team of artists presents its own set of challenges that many corporate managers may never encounter.

 When you’re leading a team of artists, sometimes it can be easy to revert to more traditional management techniques like micro-management, which can be harmful to your team’s health.
-Here’s a few tips to help improve the performance and happiness of your creative team.
+Here are a few tips to help improve the performance and happiness of your creative team.

 Hire smarter people than you – Don’t shy to learn from your team through work